Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 Other kind of bugs that was about defining functions.
 It was necessary to double check on the correct definition of functions.

+The last bug that appeared was related to the deployment of the app in Heroku, there was an incompatibility between versions of the packagest installes at the requirements.txt file.
+The solution was to run the command:

+`pip3 freeze > requirements.txt`

 ### Features to Implement in the future

 - **Recommendations**

 - We would like to include an option in the app that would process the results and come with recommended options for skincare products.

 ## Main Languages Used